10 – The First Cut Is The Deepest

 # 7 – On The Road To Find Out

 His songs often reflected on the listener’s emotions and their own experiences.
 Many listened and thought his songs were meant specifically for them.
 His classics, like “Wild World,” “Into White,” and “On the Road to Find Out” are all centered on seeking purpose.
-Many artists were moving from theatrics to finding inner purpose during this time, from Joni Mitchell to Carole King, yet Stevens was thought of as one of the most spiritually determined.
+Many artists were moving from theatrics to finding inner purpose during this time, from Joni Mitchell to Carole King, yet Cat Stevens was thought of as one of the most spiritually determined.

 # 6 – Peace Train

-With the baby boomers aging, many are finding that Cat Stevens songs are as relevant today as they were in the 1970s.
+With the baby boomers aging, many find that Cat Stevens’ songs are as relevant today as they were in the 1970s.
 “Peace Train” is one of those Cat Stevens songs that defined his brilliance in writing music that will be relevant generation after generation.
-There will always be wars and there will always be protests.
-“Peace Train” has become one of Cat Stevens most popular covered songs.
+There will always be wars, and there will always be protests.
+“Peace Train” has become one of Cat Stevens‘ most popular covered songs.
 Natalie Merchant recorded a very poignant version of the song in 1987.
 Dolly Parton recorded the song in 1996, and Jane Arden did a spellbinding version of the song in 2007.

 # 5 – Where Do The Children Play

-“Where Do The Children Play” was written in response to the issues of pollution in the late 1960s and early 1970s.
+“Where Do The Children Play” was written in response to pollution issues in the late 1960s and early 1970s.
 The song was the opening track to Cat Stevens masterful album Tea for the Tillerman.
 Cat Stevens would re-record the song with Dolly Parton on her 2005 album Those Were The Days.
 It was a wonderful recording because Cat Stevens had long been out of the public eye within the music business for many years.
 It previewed his eventual return to the music business a year later with the release of his first album in 28 years entitled An Other Cup.
 The song’s meaning and depth were also recaptured by the passionate vocals and playing of the alternative band Garbage just recently on the benefit album Music To Inspire: Artists United Against Human Trafficking.